scott-sihui-wang/Java-Assignments/README.md

 ![ConvertNHighlighting](/Asset/output.png)

-For _other_ assignments, the codes can similarily be found in `src` under the corresponding folers.
+For _other_ assignments, the codes can similarily be found in `src` under the corresponding folders.